seamplex/feenox/examples/laplace.markdown

 This example

-1. Creates a symmetric airfoil-like Joukowsky profile using the the Gmsh Python API.
+1. Creates a symmetric airfoil-like [Joukowsky profile] using the the Gmsh Python API
 2. Solves the steady-state 2D Laplace equation with a different Dirichlet value at the airfoil until the solution $\phi$ evaluated at the continuation of the wing tip matches the boundary value $c$.